-The costliest U.S. civil disorder before 2020 occurred from April 29 through May 4, 1992, in Los Angeles, California, after a jury acquitted Los Angeles Police Department officers for using excessive force in the arrest and beating of Rodney King.
-The event caused $775 million in insured losses, according to PCS, or about $1.4 billion in 2020 dollars.
+The second costliest U.S. civil disorder occurred from April 29 through May 4, 1992, in Los Angeles, California, after a jury acquitted Los Angeles Police Department officers for using excessive force in the arrest and beating of Rodney King.
+The event caused $775 million in insured losses, according to PCS, or about $1.4 billion in 2020 dollars

 The last civil disorder for which insured losses were collected was an event from April 27-28, 2015, in Baltimore, Maryland, following the funeral for Freddie Gray, a 25-year-old who died after suffering a severe spinal cord injury while in police custody.
 That event caused $24 million in insured losses, or $26 million in 2020 dollars.
 The event did not qualify as a catastrophe; see chart below.